 To reduce equipment costs, business owners can either rent a commercial kitchen or purchase used equipment.
 Used kitchen equipment is much more affordable than new items, and it sometimes is just as good.
 However they acquire it, business owners need access to the following equipment: a mixer, an oven, storage containers, a work surface, baking pans and trays, a refrigerator, a freezer, proof boxes, and baking utensils.

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your bread bakery is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your bread bakery is sued.
+There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 Federal Business Licensing Requirements